Orange-OpenSource/casskop/documentation/troubleshooting.md

 We introduced a new parameter in the CRD to allow such changes when all the pods can't be scheduled:
 - `Spec.forceNewOperation: true`

-By adding this parameter in our cluster definition, CassKop will allow to triger a new operation.
+By adding this parameter in our cluster definition, CassKop will allow to trigger a new operation.

-> Once CassKop will sheculed the new operation, it will reset the `Spec.forceNewOperation: false` to the default false
+> Once CassKop will scheduled the new operation, it will reset the `Spec.forceNewOperation: false` to the default false
 > value.
 If you need more operation, you will need to reset the parameter to force another Operation.
 > Keep in mind that CassKop is mean to do only 1 operation at a time.